jentery/engl425/index.md

 3. The plan and its examples encourage Literary Studies 12 students to understand but also question the very notion of defining comics.
 The plan may, for instance, acknowledge the limitations of using one comic as an example to define all comics.
 4. The plan and its examples demonstrate you read and studied *Ms. Marvel*, Vol. 1, and they apply what you learned from class lectures, discussions, and exercises on January 18th and 25th.

-You should *not* circulate your annotated comics publicly or online (beyond the course Brightspace).
+You should *not* circulate your workhop plan publicly or online (beyond the course Brightspace).

 Submit your response now (linking coming soon).